Updated on May 16th, 2022 by Bob Ciura

-Sure Dividend would like to thank David Morris for providing the inspiration for this article.
+Note: Sure Dividend thank David Morris for providing the idea for this article.

 When trying to construct a portfolio that will support financial independence – the ability to retire if you want to and live entirely from passive income – it is very helpful to be receiving dividend checks each month.

 Creating a portfolio that generates dividends in every calendar month means investors will not have to go without income in certain months while they wait for the next quarterly, semi-annual, or annual dividend check.